adam-amara/metabopipeline/README.md

 ```
 For the example above, the `path_to_classes_subfolders` is `data/Batch1`.

-Congratulations, you now have your .d files converted in .mzML !
+:white_check_mark: Congratulations, you now have your .d files converted in .mzML ! :sunglasses: